 - Identify target water efficiency measures in process equipment, heating and cooling, sanitary / domestic, kitchens, outdoor / landscaping, leak repair, and other facility-supported activities.

-- Prepare a confidential report that gives specific water efficiency recommendations, cost / benefit analysis, technical resources, vendor information, case studies, and educational program suggestions.
+- Prepare a non-regulatory report that gives specific water efficiency recommendations, cost / benefit analysis, technical resources, vendor information, case studies, and educational program suggestions.

 - Follow-up with customer to assure progress and address any implementation obstacles.